-Jesus had a lot to say about prayer while he was on earth.
+Jesus had much to say about praying with boldness while he was on earth.

-Here are five powerful prayers of Jesus that we can pray in our own lives as we learn to pray Scripture with boldness and power.
+Here are five powerful prayers of Jesus that we can pray in our own lives as we learn to use Scripture to pray with boldness and power.

 1. A Prayer for Lazarus

-There are times when a situation in our lives seems dead and hopeless.
+There are times when situations in our lives seem dead and hopeless.
 Allow this prayer of Jesus to remind you that he hears you and cares for you.